 The YMCA annually raises funds to help make camp more affordable for all.
-Our Personal Pricing Plan is supported in part by contributions from our Annual Giving Program and provides scholarships and subsidies for qualifying applicants within our available resources.
+Our scholarships are supported in part by contributions from our Annual Giving Program and provides scholarships and subsidies for qualifying applicants within our available resources.
 Please let us know if we may serve you or your family in this way.
-If the Personal Pricing Plan could help a family visit Camp du Nord, please have them request an application by calling our customer service center at 612-465-0550 or download a form from our website at:
+If a scholarship could help a family visit Camp du Nord, please have them request an application by calling our customer service center at 612-822-2267 download a form from our website at: